chloeazehr/phrasing-insurrection/QGIS and Geo-Location Data/README.md

 The other folders contain slave trade data from Trans-Atlantic and Intra-American databases separated rather than combined.

-For a deeper discussion of the maps see my *Why Digital History* page on the [repository's website](https://chloeazehr.github.io/phrasing-insurrection/).
+For a deeper discussion of the maps see the *Why Digital History* page on the [repository's website](https://chloeazehr.github.io/phrasing-insurrection/).

 ## AI Contribution Acknowledgment
 This project includes code and text partially generated with the assistance of OpenAI's ChatGPT for generating Markdown and HTML code in designing the GitHub pages project website as well as my interactive maps with [leaflet](https://leafletjs.com/) using R. The use of AI-generated content is licensed under the same terms as the rest of the repository.